 France: “If someone wants to get you ready, they will!”

 The French daily Libération reported extensively on this issue of anonymised 2005 in November Casting, A first hurdle could be overcome by anonymisation, but in a telephone preselection still stigmatized candidates would be screened.

-An affected graduate who was temporarily employed by an anonymous application process summed up: "This is a good process for getting interviews, but if someone wants to get you ready, they will do it."
+An affected graduate who was temporarily employed by an anonymous application process summed up: "It's a good way to get interviews, but if someone wants to get you ready, they'll do it."

 Integration is not anonymous

 The need for sustainable integration is undisputed.
 However, the question remains whether anonymity really helps in an application process.
 Does not the gap between highly educated applicants and the low-skilled still expand?